solafide-dev/august/README.md

 Its main purpose is to provide a data store that is human readable and interactable, at the cost of speed and size.

+## CURRENT ISSUES

+FSNotify will report, and take actions, on changes initiated by the application.

+Need to figure out a way to stop that from happening on application file actions, and only monitor external ones.

 ## Usage

 For a full example of usage, see the [example](example) folder.